 Other Benefits: Treatment with reta was associated with improvements in cardiometabolic measures (exploratory end points) including systolic and diastolic blood pressure and levels of glycated hemoglobin, fasting glucose, insulin, and lipids (with the exception of high-density lipoprotein [HDL] cholesterol).

-Endorsements: A very interesting endorsement is this one by Dr. Trevor Bachmeyer.
+Other Endorsements: A very interesting endorsement is this one by Dr. Trevor Bachmeyer.
 He states that in his opinion the weight loss aspects of reta are the least important of the benefits, and he gives compelling reasons for that in this video:

 https://youtu.be/3Xjn3aIHi3Y?si=Zo5Dl7kCdtVYevCI

 He says that in his opinion semaglutide (Ozempic) and tirzepatide (Monjauro) are trash and should be thrown away, and reta used instead.
+He talks about "why" in this video:

-Dosage: 300mcg to 600mcg daily.
 16mg vial with 1.6cc BAC = 1mg per 10 units.
 16mg vial with 3.2cc BAC = 500mcg per 10 units.

 SS-31 is a mitochondria-targeted peptide that binds to cardiolipin in the inner mitochondrial membrane and stabilizes the electron transport chain.
 That means more ATP, fewer leaks, and less ROS (Reactive Oxygen Species).